This is an example TSM node configuration file.

 #

-# Commented sections means that the feature is either disabled or used with default values.
+# Commented sections mean that the feature is either disabled or used with default values.

 # Commented variables are listed with their default values.